-As a translator specialized in video game localization and quite a fan of podcasts, I like to mix both hobbies and listen to podcasts about translation.
+As a translator specialized in board game localization and quite a fan of podcasts, I like to mix both hobbies – translation and podcasts – and listen to podcasts about translation.
 I listen to them when I go running (not nearly often enough) or when I drive long distances in the car or when I’m doing something otherwise mindless like a spellcheck or playing Minecraft.
 Here’s some of the podcasts I’d recommend to other translators and linguists.

 Speaking of Translation is a podcast by Eve Lindemuth Bodeux, an ATA-certified French to English translator, and Corinne McKay, an ATA-certified French to English translator and Colorado-certified French court interpreter – and, for a time, Director and President of the American Translator’s Association.
 In short, these women know what they’re talking about.

 Speaking of Translation is released roughly once a month and they cover topics like:

 - International payment methods for translators

 This has some very good tips – and some fascinating insights into the US banking system.
 Yikes!

 - Setting goals for your freelance business

 - Client-side conferences as a marketing tool: guest interview with Michele Hansen

 This one I liked because not only was Michele Hansen a great guest, but the hosts were clearly also very excited to learn new things.

 - Translating books, with Kate Deimling and Mercedes Guhl